lennihein/cpu-emulator/doc/04_backend.md

 To fill the list, the *_tick_execute* function of the slot goes through its *faulting-preceding* list that i.a. contains all in-flight memory instructions that precede the current instruction in program order, and includes them if they access the same address.
 If there is a previously issued memory instructions for which the memory address is not yet available, the instruction waits until the hazard list can be completed.

-By adding all instructions to the hazard list that access the same memory address, we potentially generate false positves in the case that two *load* operations read from the same memory address one after the other.
+By adding all instructions to the hazard list that access the same memory address, we potentially generate false positives in the case that two *load* operations read from the same memory address one after the other.
 Since efficiency is not our priority, we accept this in order to keep our emulator simple.
 Additionally, to simplify fault handling, *store* instructions wait until all other possibly faulting instructions have retired.